SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 it serve any purpose in the adventure?
 Possibly, but if it doesn’t, save it until later.
-Then, when the character is at the climax of the adventure and he doesn’t roll a disastrously low total -- but the gamemaster feels a “dose of bad luck” would improve the story -- he can use that as an excuse.
+Then, when the character is at the climax of the adventure and he doesn’t roll a disastrously low total -- but the gamemaster feels a "dose of bad luck" would improve the story -- he can use that as an excuse.
 Players should understand that Bad Luck is arbitrary and will often occur at the worst possible moment.

-Burn-out (R1 or more)
+### Burn-out (R1 or more) ###

 Under a certain set of proscribed circumstances, the Advantage goes away -- permanently.
 The player and the gamemaster should work out the circumstances, with the following criteria:

 1. The Burn-out should have a chance of occurring about once or twice an adventure.

 2. The Burn-out should be something the character can avoid -- but she might not want to avoid it.

 3. A logical reason for the Burn-out to occur should exist.

 4. Both the player and the gamemaster operate under the knowledge that the Burnout will occur at some point.
 Some examples of when a Burn-out could occur include:

-> An opponent soundly defeats the character in an adventure or subjects him to a particular uncommon attack (and thus, for example, he loses the respect of his Contact or foster Culture).
+    * An opponent soundly defeats the character in an adventure or subjects him to a particular uncommon attack (and thus, for example, he loses the respect ofhis Contact or foster Culture).

-> The character completes a particular mission of great importance (this would probably only happen after several adventures, but it is something the character wants to complete for some reason).
+    * The character completes a particular mission of great importance (this would probably only happen after several adventures, but it is something the character wants to complete for some reason).

-> A character’s Advantage is somehow negated (a Contact who has a good chance of being killed, a piece of Equipment that someone is trying to steal or destroy, etc.).
+    * A character’s Advantage is somehow negated (a Contact who has a good chance of being killed, a piece of Equipment that someone is trying to steal or destroy, etc.).

-This Disadvantage is worth a number of ranks equal to one-half (rounded up) of the
-Advantage with which it’s associated.
+This Disadvantage is worth a number of ranks equal to one-half (rounded up) of the Advantage with which it’s associated.

-Restrictions/Notes: Any Advantage
-could have the possibility of Burn-out.
+Restrictions/Notes: Any Advantage could have the possibility of Burn-out.
 Just think of a logical (or, perhaps, supernatural) reason an Advantage would go away.
-There should exist a decent chance that it could go away, but the character should have some chance of avoiding that occurrence … for a while.
+There should exist a decent chance that it could go away, but the character should have some chance of avoiding that occurrence . . . for a while.

-Cultural Unfamiliarity (R1)
+### Cultural Unfamiliarity (R1)###

-The character is an outsider to the“mainstream” culture of the society he spends the most time in.
+The character is an outsider to the"mainstream" culture of the society he spends the most time in.
 The player should decide on the character’s native planet, which is somewhere with a different culture than the one he is normally in.
 Alternatively, he could be an android who hasn’t been programmed with all of the correct social skills.
-Bigots might get in the way of the character, and the character might not always “know” things about the setting that natives would automatically understand.
+Bigots might get in the way of the character, and the character might not always "know" things about the setting that natives would automatically understand.
 Example: A character might be from a recognized and generally well-liked alien species but work on Human planets.
 Nonetheless, the character is from an alien culture and so might see some things differently.

 Restrictions/Notes: At the worst, gamemasters can treat the Disadvantage like Prejudice (R1), but, most often, the character is just unfamiliar with aspects of the mainstream.
 Characters cannot usually take this Disadvantage more than once.

-Gamemasters may choose to disallow this Disadvantage if their campaigns have no single “mainstream” culture.
+Gamemasters may choose to disallow this Disadvantage if their campaigns have no single "mainstream" culture.

-Cultural Unfamiliarity (R2)
+### Cultural Unfamiliarity (R2) ###

-The character is of a culture almost totally different from the “mainstream” he operates in.
+The character is of a culture almost totally different from the "mainstream" he operates in.
 The character should constantly make mistakes and social gaffs.
-All attempts at streetwise or similar “getting around town” skills should have +6 to the diﬃculty (at least).
-In addition, the
+All attempts at streetwise or similar "getting around town" skills should have +6 to the difficulty (at least).
+In addition, the character should probably have trouble with the native language (he could even take the Disadvantage Language Problems).

-21

-Chapter 2

-character should probably have trouble with the native language (he could even take the Disadvantage Language Problems).
 Restrictions/Notes: The rules are the same as for Cultural Unfamiliarity (R1).

-Cultural Unfamiliarity (R3)
+### Cultural Unfamiliarity (R3) ###

 The character is, in all respects, an alien.
 Whether he’s from another planet with a completely different culture or from some exotic and near-unimaginable locale, he just doesn’t ﬁt in (socially, and, most likely, physically).
 Otherwise, this Disadvantage works exactly the same way as the other rank versions.

 Restrictions/Notes: See Cultural Unfamiliarity (R1).

-Debt (R1)
+### Debt (R1) ###

 The character owes money, or something else valuable, to someone.
 In most cases, some sort of lending institution or credit house exists, and the payments aren’t too arduous.
 The character just has a harder time getting credit and has to turn over a substantial amount of any proﬁts he makes on an adventure to the lender.

 Restrictions/Notes: Players should take this Disadvantage if they intend for their characters to live up to it.
 The character should have a reason he doesn’t want to default on the debt, which the player works